-- Revenue increased 17.3% to \$95.8 million, compared to \$81.7 million in Q1 2020; - Operating income increased 34.3% to \$16.7 million, compared to \$12.4 million in Q1 2020; - Net income and comprehensive income increased 41.9% to \$11.6 million, compared to \$8.2 million in Q1 2020; - EBITDA increased 35.6% to \$25.5 million, compared to \$18.8 million in Q1 2020; - EBITDA Margin was 26.6%, compared to 23.0% in Q1 2020; - On March 1, 2021, we acquired 100% of Skelton Canada Inc. ("Skelton"), 49% of Skelton USA Inc. ("Skelton USA") and an option to acquire the remaining 51% of Skelton USA for total aggregate consideration of approximately \$114.7 million, subject to customary working capital adjustments.
-Skelton added approximately \$4.1 million of revenue during Q1 2021; - We continued our business continuity incident response management in connection with the ongoing COVID-19 pandemic and successfully maintained service levels while proactively implementing measures across our operations to prioritize the health and safety of our personnel, clients, and suppliers; and - During Q1 2021 we provided logistics and distribution, specialized transportation and packaging solutions to certain of our manufacturer, third party logistics provider, wholesaler and government clients that are involved in the Canadian supply of COVID-19 vaccines and ancillary products.
-While individually, and in the aggregate, COVID-19 related revenue was not material to our results in Q1 2021, we believe such revenue may increase in Q2 2021 as the Government of Canada continues to accelerate its commitments to procure COVID-19 vaccines from several suppliers.
+- Revenue increased 52.5% to \$107.1 million, compared to \$70.3 million in Q2 2020; - Operating income increased 69.5% to \$18.8 million, compared to \$11.1 million in Q2 2020; - Net income and comprehensive income increased 84.7% to \$13.1 million, compared to \$7.1 million in O2 2020: - EBITDA increased 66.7% to \$30.0 million, compared to \$18.0 million in Q2 2020; - EBITDA Margin was 28.0%, compared to 25.6% in Q2 2020; - On March 1, 2021, we acquired 100% of Skelton, 49% of Skelton USA and an option to acquire the remaining 51% of Skelton USA for total aggregate consideration of approximately \$114.7 million, subject to customary working capital adjustments.
+Skelton contributed approximately \$10.5 million of revenue during Q2 2021; - We continued our business continuity incident response management in connection with the ongoing COVID-19 pandemic and successfully maintained service levels while proactively implementing measures across our operations to prioritize the health and safety of our personnel, clients, and suppliers; and - During Q2 2021 we provided logistics and distribution, specialized transportation and packaging solutions to certain of our manufacturer, 3PL provider, wholesaler and government clients that are involved in the Canadian supply of COVID-19 vaccines and ancillary products.
+In Q2 2021, our COVID-19 vaccine-related revenue comprised approximately 5.0% of total revenue as the Canadian government secured additional supply of vaccines throughout the quarter.
+We expect to continue to provide distribution, specialized transportation and packaging solutions to our clients involved in the supply of COVID-19 vaccines, however it is not clear whether the level of activity experienced in Q2 2021 will be sustained throughout the remainder of Fiscal 2021.